tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 7. When reviewing, you can edit the document, add comments, and email the authors if you require clarification.
 If you would like revisions to be made, click "Send Feedback".
 This will bring up a questionnaire.
 YOU DO NOT NEED TO ANSWER ANY OF THESE QUESTIONS.
 But, of course, you can.
 Click "Save and Proceed".

-8. This will bring up an email form to the authors for you to complete as appropriate.
+8. This will bring up an email form to the authors for you to personalize as appropriate.

 9. This process (submission -> send feedback) can be repeated for as long as necessary, but keep in mind the deadline of **9 April** by which we hope all authors will know that their abstract has been/will be accepted.